New York City Police Department corruption and misconduct: Beating of Alexian Lien

 On September 29, 2013, motorcyclists participated in a rally called "Hollywood's Block Party" on New York City's Henry Hudson Parkway.
 One of the bikers pulled in front of Alexian Lien and slowed dramatically, an action sometimes referred to as "brake checking".
 Lien stopped his vehicle and was quickly surrounded by bikers.
 Lien accelerated to escape and struck one of the bikers, critically injuring him.
 A chase ensued, ending in Lien being pulled from his vehicle and beaten.
 The attack was caught on video and garnered international attention.
 A number of bikers are facing assault and other criminal charges, and legislation has been proposed to regulate motorcycle rallies in New York City.

 The NYPD faced criticism when some of the bikers involved in the chase and attack were identified as off-duty New York City police officers.
 Ten-year veteran and undercover detective Wojciech Braszczok surrendered to authorities and was arrested on October 8.
 An undercover narcotics detective has been identified by the press as being present but not participating in the assault.
-Sources have reported a total of five off-duty officers were originally present on the West Side Highway, and that at least two saw the assault.
+Sources have reported that a total of five off-duty officers were originally present on the West Side Highway, and that at least two saw the assault.

 Chokehold of Eric Garner

 On July 17, 2014, at 4:45 p.m., Eric Garner was approached by NYPD plainclothes police officer Justin Damico, in front of a beauty supply store at 202 Bay Street in the Tompkinsville neighborhood in Staten Island.
 After telling Damico and other NYPD officers, "I was just minding my own business.
-Every time you see me you want to mess with me.
+Every time you see me, you want to mess with me.
 I'm tired of it.
-It stops today!", Garner raised both arms but was then put into a chokehold from behind by officer Daniel Pantaleo, in order to be subdued.
+It stops today!", Garner raised both arms but was then put into a chokehold from behind by officer Daniel Pantaleo, to be subdued.
 While Garner repeatedly stated that he was not able to breathe, Pantaleo and other officers struggled to bring him down onto the sidewalk and have him put his arms behind his back.
 He died a few minutes later.

 The police waited seven minutes before giving Garner cardiopulmonary resuscitation.
 Use of the chokehold has been prohibited by New York City Police Department policy since 1993.
 The NYPD later arrested Ramsey Orta, who is the civilian who recorded the video of the encounter.
 The final autopsy report in Garner's death showed that he neither had drugs nor alcohol in his system, nor did he sustain head trauma.
 The autopsy suggested that his combative arrest, combined with his obesity and other health problems, may have caused his fatal heart attack.
 As a result of Garner's death, Police Commissioner William Bratton ordered an extensive review of the NYPD's training procedures, specifically focusing on the appropriate amount of force that can be used while detaining a suspect.